New Cycle Foundation

 How does New Cycle Foundation spend its money?

 New Cycle Foundation directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to New Cycle Foundation tax-deductible?